sandyh90/rockstream-streaming-relay/README.md

 - SQLite (Embedded Database)
 - High-Speed Internet Min.
 10 Mbps and upload speed Min.
 5 Mbps or High.
 - Processor Min.
 Dual Core with speed clock 2.40 GHz or High (Except Premiere Video Transcoding).
 - Storage free space capacity Min.
-1-4 GB or more (Due to live session start the HLS footage will capture temporary for the preview player).
+1-4 GB or more (Due to live session start the HLS footage will capture temporary for the preview player or you can disable live preview in interfaces settings).
-- (Optional: For Premiere Video Transcoding) Use an external/dedicated graphics card.
+- Use external / dedicated graphics card for best performance (Optional: For Premiere Video Transcoding).

 ## Limitation
 - Due Nginx service being built for the Windows version and some features may not work like in the Linux version.